ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_1_2_Forward Cue-Routing.md

    - Invoke the start menu on demand via gesture or voice (“Show route menu”).
    - Allow Pause/Abort; cache progress for later resumption.
 4. **Directional Visual Cues**
-   - Animate concentric “raindrop” rings on the ground, propagating toward the next waypoint.
+   - Animate ground-based patterns (e.g., concentric rings, footprints, arrows) that propagate toward the next waypoint.
-   - Map ring expansion rate to recommended walking speed; slow-expanding rings signal deceleration.
+   - Pattern motion speed can be mapped to walking pace (e.g., faster expansion = normal speed, slower expansion = deceleration).
 5. **Auditory Feedback**
    - Play a spatialized whoosh or bell at each turn trigger, aligned with turn direction.
    - Adjust ambient volume based on acoustic properties of the environment.